WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 Step 3.
 Set the Destination Folder on your Mac to store the output video.

 Step 4.
 Hit the RUN button to start exporting a region-free copy from your physical disc.
-Then you should be able to play the movie without DVD not playing errors on your MacBook Pro/Air/iMac.
+Then you should be able to play the movie without the DVD playing errors on your MacBook Pro/Air/iMac.

 Disclaimer: Digiarty Software does not advocate ripping/copying copy-protected DVDs for any commercial purpose and suggests referring to the DVD copyright laws in your countries before doing so.